 Born in Tbilisi, Georgia, to non – musical parents, as a young child Tamara showed an interest in every piano she passed.
 So much so, that at age of 5 her parents bought her one and she was soon picking out and replicating complicated melodies she heard on the radio or TV.
 Upon receiving professional piano tuition she was recommended for and accepted by an elite music school for gifted children and went on to graduate at the Tbilisi Music Academy.

 During her early career she performed several solo recitals and concerts accompanied by The Georgian State Symphony Orchestra.

-Tamara’s career took a different turn after she completed her degree at Tbilisi State University when she was offered a job as a first female Political Commentator on Georgian State Television.
-She married an Englishman who brought her to England in 1990 where she embarked upon a career in Oil Industry for 23 years, becoming Vice President of an oil and gas exploration company.
+Tamara’s career took an entirely different direction after she completed her Linguistics Degree at Tbilisi University and was offered a job as the first female Political Commentator on Georgian Television.
+But this was to finish when she fell in love and married an Englishman who brought her to London in 1990.
+Here she embarked upon a career in the Oil Industry, becoming Vice President of a publicly listed oil and gas exploration company.

 Tamara’s second CD, ‘Reverie‘, was released in March 2019 by the Naxos Record Label.

-As Tamara says: ‘I love to reflect on my personal experiences and transpose those encounters into music.
-It then gives me even more satisfaction to see the pleasure my music gives to others and that inspires me to be even more creative.”
+As Tamara says ‘I love to reflect on my personal experiences and transpose these into music.
+It is fulfilling and satisfying to see the pleasure my music gives to others and that inspires me to be even more creative’.

-Tamara is now working on her third album which she plans to record in 2019.
+Tamara is now working on her third album which she plans to release in 2020.